Facilitation

 Meeting facilitation

-Using an independent facilitator to run your meeting means that you can be free to participate.
-You can focus on the topic at hand without being worried about keeping the meeting on track, managing different participants or being unfairly judged as having too much influence or bias on the process.
+Using an independent professional facilitator to run your meeting means that you're free to fully participate.
+You can focus on the topic at hand without being worried about keeping the meeting on track, managing different participants or being unfairly judged as having too much influence on the process.

 - You have a process design that identifies a clear purpose and outcomes